Awnings vs Patio Covers: The Definitive Comparison Guide for Okanagan Homeowners (2026)

 The True Cost Calculation

 Awning fabric typically needs replacement every 5-10 years.
 In the Okanagan’s strong UV environment, lean toward 5-7 years.
-That’s $800-$2,000 per replacement for quality fabric.
-Over a 30-year period, you might replace fabric four to six times – adding $3,200 to $12,000 to your total investment.
+Over a 30-year period, you might replace that fabric four to six times – and those recurring costs add up quietly in the background.

-Meanwhile, that aluminum patio cover installed for $10,000 is still doing its job 30 years later with zero major maintenance costs.
-It handles weather conditions that would destroy an awning.
-And it adds measurable value to your property.
+Meanwhile, an aluminum patio cover is still doing its job 30 years later with zero major maintenance costs.
+It handles weather conditions that would destroy an awning, and it adds measurable value to your property.

 Durability in BC Weather (Sun, Rain, Snow, Wind)